Andy Heck: Coaching career

-Early jobs

 Heck moved into coaching and spent three years at the University of Virginia in Charlottesville, starting with two years as a graduate assistant.

-Jacksonville Jaguars

 Heck was hired as the Jacksonville Jaguars assistant offensive line coach in 2004.
 In 2006, he was promoted to offensive line coach.

-Kansas City Chiefs

 Heck was hired by the Kansas City Chiefs in 2013 as their offensive line coach.
 In 2019, he won his first Super Bowl when the Chiefs defeated the San Francisco 49ers 31–20 in Super Bowl LIV.
 In 2022, Heck won his second Super Bowl when the Chiefs defeated the Philadelphia Eagles 38–35 in Super Bowl LVII.
 In 2023, he won his third Super Bowl when the Chiefs defeated the 49ers 25–22 in Super Bowl LVIII.

 Personal life

 Heck's son Charlie plays for the Tampa Bay Buccaneers.